 Here’s our old friend debris again.
 Anything that’s fallen into the outside unit should be removed — and a cleaning should be part of your maintenance routine.
 However, chattering noises can also mean an electrical failure or loose parts in the fan.
 Look for loose screws or bolts in the outside unit’s casing.
 A great time to do this is when you’re removing it to clean it out.

 If you hear high-pitched whistling or screaming, turn your heater or air conditioner off and call your service provider immediately.
 This can indicate either a refrigerant leak, which can cause a lot of damage and be dangerous to your health, or high internal pressure in your compressor, another dangerous situation.
 If you’re air conditioner or heater is making this noise and then immediately turns off, don’t try to turn it on.
 A sensor in the system has detected the problem and is doing its best to keep you safe.
-Squealing noises can also indicate a loose or bad belt, which should be repaired before it breaks and causes more damage.
+Squealing heater or a/c noises can also indicate a loose or bad belt, which should be repaired before it breaks and causes more damage.

 No matter what noise your heating and air system is making, Barineau Heating and Air can figure it out for you.
 Schedule an appointment today.